 What surprised me though is when I came back down later in the day: he’d had a little note prepared with a list of the best gluten free restaurants in Barcelona.

 Know what type of gluten free restaurants in Barcelona you’re looking for?
 Click ahead:

 With 90% of its Asian-influenced Mediterranean menu completely gluten free you’ll be spoiled for choice at this charming and modern restaurant.

 The grilled octopus on cod brandade or eggplant and quinoa burger are a good start.
 Great vegetarian options as well, though meat eaters also won’t be disappointed.

 €€€ | Area: Most neighbourhoods | Various Locations | Website

-This super popular Catalan restaurant chain is famous for its croquettes, salt cod, and quality grilled meat dishes that stay true to local tradition.
+This super popular Catalan restaurant chain is famous for its local classics like croquettes, salt cod, and quality grilled meat dishes that stay true to local tradition.

 These are true pioneers in the gluten free Barcelona scene having operated with a fully functioning gluten free menu since 2012, with over 30 items from starters to dessert.

 The allergen-sensitive menu here at one of Barcelona’s best ‘rice houses’ will help you enjoy top notch Spanish food without the worry.
 I’ve even heard of them baking gluten free bread on the spot.

 Some real authentic gluten free paella here including the famous squid ink variety.